STACOM/stacom2022/_pages/submission.md

 2. Use the [LNCS templates/guidelines](http://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines).
 3. Workshop version of accepted papers should include authors’ names & affiliations and can be up to 12 pages

-Note that there might be different rules prior paper submission for the challenges.
-Please refer to specific guidelines from the challenge website.
 Selected papers will be published in a Lecture Notes in Computer Science proceeding published by Springer (see [previous STACOM proceedings](http://stacom.cardiacatlas.org/)).

 ## Challenge papers

-The two challenges (CMRxMotion and LAScarQS) have their specific rules regarding challenge submission dates, but the challenge papers are submitted using the same system with the regular papers. **You do not need to submit an abstract for challenge paper, but you must submit a paper placeholder before 15 July 2022.**
+There are specific rules regarding challenge submission dates, but the challenge papers are submitted using the same system with the regular papers. **You do not need to submit an abstract for challenge paper, but you must submit a paper placeholder before 15 July 2022.**

 ## Key dates